Illumina

 Acquisition in 2020

-Enancio SAS, founded in 2017 and based in Cesson-Sévigné, France, specializes in genomic data compression software.
-The company's product, Lena, enhances the speed and efficiency of next-generation sequencing (NGS) analyses, significantly reducing storage costs and minimizing internal network traffic while maintaining data integrity.
-As a subsidiary of Illumina, Enancio’s solutions complement Illumina’s existing informatics offerings, providing users with optimal performance in genomic data management.
+Enancio SAS, founded in 2017 and based in Cesson-Sévigné, France, specializes in developing software that focuses on genomic data compression.
+The company's flagship product, Lena, enhances the speed and efficiency of Next Generation Sequencing (NGS) analyses while simultaneously reducing storage costs and minimizing internal network traffic.
+Enancio's solutions are designed to maintain data integrity, making them a valuable addition to the genomic informatics landscape.
+As of July 2020, Enancio operates as a subsidiary of Illumina, Inc., thereby complementing Illumina's suite of informatics offerings.

 BlueBee